Image-Guided, Intensity-Modulated Radiation Therapy (IG-IMRT) to the Prostate

 Fatigue

-There are a lot of reasons why you may develop fatigue during treatment, including:
+There are lots of reasons you may feel fatigue during your radiation therapy.
+They include:

 • Having pain or other symptoms.